geoph9/GraphemeToPhoneme-Greek/README.md

 can combine these into one script by using the `sort.py` script.
 For usage example, check the script.

-2. If you have a kaldi `text` file then you can extract a `words.txt` file by using the following command:
+2. If you have a kaldi `text` (check [here](https://kaldi-asr.org/doc/data_prep.html) for kaldi data preparation) file then you can extract a `words.txt` file by using the following command:

     `cut -d ' ' -f 2- /home/user/kaldi/egs/greek/data/train/text | sed 's/ /\n/g' | sort -u > words.txt`

-    If you want to use the output lexicon for your kaldi recipe then you may run (after extracting the `words.txt` with the command above):
+    This will take the words that appear after the utterance ids and will separate them with a new line and then sort them in unique order.
+    You can use the output file to create a `lexicon.txt` which is needed in kaldi.
+    So, in order to extract it you may now run:
     ```
-    python g2p_greek.py --path-to-words-txt /home/user/kaldi/egs/greek/data/train/words.txt
+    python g2p_greek.py --path-to-words-txt /home/user/kaldi/egs/greek/data/train/words.txt \
-                        --path-to-lexicon /home/user/kaldi/egs/greek/el-gr.dic
+                        --path-to-lexicon /home/user/kaldi/egs/greek/el-gr.dic \
                         --out-path /home/user/kaldi/egs/greek/data/local/lang/lexicon.txt
    ```

+### Future Work:

+1. Handle fractions in `digits_to_words`.
+E.g. Convert "1/10" to "ένα δέκατο".
+2. Handle time input in `digits_to_words`.
+E.g. Convert "11:20" to "έντεκα και είκοσι"
+3. Handle english characters in `g2p_greek`.
+E.g. For the name of the company "Facebook" -> "Φέισμπουκ f e1 i0 s b u0 k"
+4. Generalize better in `g2p_greek`.
+Cover more special cases.